Kepler Documentation

 |---|

-Connect a ChatGPT Codex OAuth session to Kepler.
+Link a ChatGPT Codex OAuth session.
 Tokens stay server-side in AWS Secrets Manager; the portal only handles PKCE login and status.
+OpenAI opens in a new tab and redirects to http://localhost:1455/auth/callback — keep this tab open during sign-in.

 If the OpenAI tab cannot reach localhost after login, copy its full URL here.